JesseGovindan/chillisoft-neverthrow/README.md

 Once your tests are passing, try to refactor the `exercise-3.ts` file using the `andThen` method.
 Use the tests to check if the code still behaves as it should.

+# Exercise 4
+Great job on getting to stage.
+You've been able to implement a usuable Result type.
+In doing so you now understand how the Result pattern works and how one may implement it.
+In this exercise we will be dropping our own implementation of Result for the battle tested and feature rich library `neverthrow`.
+This library provides its own implementation of the Result type as well as a host of other useful utilities.

+For this exercise, begin by first running `npm i` to get `neverthrow` installed.
+Then look at `exercise-4.ts` and `exercise-4.spec.ts`.
+The goal is to use your understanding of the Result type pattern to refactor and simplify the code in `exercise-4.ts`

+Refer to the `neverthrow` github page `https://github.com/supermacro/neverthrow` for documentation